diraven/sugo/README.md

 # Sugo

 Sugo is a command-based bot framework built on top of [discordgo](https://github.com/bwmarrin/discordgo).
+There are no dependencies other then discordgo and stdlib.

 The idea of the project is to make simple wrapper around [discordgo](https://github.com/bwmarrin/discordgo) that allows fast and easy building of the commands-based bots without too much of a boilerplate code.